GoelBiju/PlymHack2018/README.md

 *All the videos were listed on* GitHub's [webcasts library](https://resources.github.com/webcasts/) *and courses can be found at* [GitHub On-Demand courses](https://services.github.com/on-demand/).

 #### Elixel - Glitch Platform

-[Include related information about the platform and any links/ notes given by speaker]